Doctoral Programme in History, Culture and Arts Studies (Juno)

 Juno graduates can build their careers as researchers and educators, specialists in cultural management, in memory organisations like museums and archives or work among scholarly publishing and editing field.

-Doctoral candidates in Juno have a major subject, a field of research that comes closest to their PhD project.
+Doctoral researchers in Juno have a major subject, a field of research that comes closest to their PhD project.

 Juno is a Doctoral Programme in the Faculty of Humanities, and it is a part of The University of Turku Graduate School – UTUGS, established on August 2011.
 For its part, Juno ensures that the School of History, Culture and Arts Studies provides systematic and high quality doctoral training.

-Doctoral Schoolf of History, Culture and Arts studies (Juno)
+Doctoral Programme in History, Culture and Arts studies (Juno)

-- organizes education, supervision and guiding for all doctoral candidates
+- organizes education, supervision and guiding for all doctoral researchers

-- support the disseration process of its doctoral candidates
+- support the disseration process of its doctoral cesearchers

-- engage doctoral candidates with the research community and encourage them to build research networks of their own.
+- engage doctoral researchers with the research community and encourage them to build research networks of their own.

-- support the deepening of doctoral candidate's special knowledge and skills and the progress of their expertise
+- support the deepening of doctoral researcher's special knowledge and skills and the progress of their expertise

 Juno offers also